 Finding the right school for you can depend on many different factors.
 Price, location, available scholarships, teacher-to-student ratio, and retention rate are just a few categories that are taken into consideration when finding the best college.
 There are a number of different lists ranking the best colleges in the South, but we wanted to focus on one of the most important factors when making our list: affordability and value.

 We’ve looked at regionally accredited public and private schools that have a total cost of attendance (minus the average financial aid) below the typical cost per one year of college.
 In addition to affordability, we’ve ranked these schools based on retention rates, teacher-to-student ratio, average ACT score, academic programs, 6-year graduation rates, and Forbes rankings.
+Here are the best schools in the south.

 A private university in Wilmore, Kentucky, Asbury University is Christian liberal arts school that offers 50 majors across 17 departments.
 Asbury University has a 81% freshman retention rate with 34% of incoming freshman being in the top 10% off their graduating high school classes.
 Asbury University also has a 65% six year graduation rate.
 The 1,325 students at Asbury University represent 44 different states and 18 different countries.
 Asbury University is dedicated to academic excellence and spiritual vitality, encouraging students to study, worship and serve together.